Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

     - Remove existing deploy.json files
     - Remove Bicep metadata from the new JSON files
     - Remove Bicep files and folders
-    - Update workflow YAML files to replace `.bicep` with `.json` so that deployments now use the newly created `.json` files
+    - Update existing GitHub workflow as well as ADO pipeline YAML files to replace `.bicep` with `.json` so that deployments now use the newly created `.json` files

 1. First you need to load the script.
 There are different ways to do this, but for our purposes, right-click on the `ConvertTo-ARMTemplate.ps1` file, and select `Copy Path`.